Like4Schnitzel/yt-dlp-Music-GUI/README.md

     delay-seconds     The amount of delay before the validity of the URL that is entered is checked.
 This timer gets reset whenever the text field receives a change.
 This is in place to make editing said field possible.
+    replace-chars     Specify characters in the file name to replace with underscores to deal with naming conventions.
+                      If you put spaces inbetween the characters it will replace all spaces with underscores.
 ## GUI Options:
     frame-width       Specifies the width of the main window in pixels. frame-height      Specifies the height of the main window in pixels.